ConductorOne/baton-openshift/README.md

   help               Help about any command

 Flags:
       --client-id string       The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID) --client-secret string   The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) -f, --file string            The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                   help for baton-openshift
+      --kube-config string     required: ($BATON_KUBE_CONFIG)
-      --log-format string            The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string             The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") -p, --provisioning                 This must be set in order for provisioning actions to be enabled ($BATON_PROVISIONING) --ticketing                    This must be set to enable ticketing support ($BATON_TICKETING) -v, --version                      version for baton-openshift
+      --log-format string      The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string       The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") --namespace string       required: ($BATON_NAMESPACE) -p, --provisioning           This must be set in order for provisioning actions to be enabled ($BATON_PROVISIONING) --skip-full-sync         This must be set to skip a full sync ($BATON_SKIP_FULL_SYNC) --ticketing              This must be set to enable ticketing support ($BATON_TICKETING) -v, --version                version for baton-openshift

 Use "baton-openshift [command] --help" for more information about a command.
 ```